 What is more visible in painting to Aristotle’s eyes, so as to help to explain the embryo’s growth, is how the pairing of line and colour works: first the drawing of an outline provides the essential features of an image, then comes colour to add ‘flesh’ and the beauty of life.
 It is most noteworthy that a similar attitude emerges from a number of ancient descriptions of the aesthetic effect produced by the colouring of statues, pervaded by the celebration of the brightening and enlivening properties of colour.
 For instance, the character of Helen in Euripides’ tragedy, in complaining about the devastating events caused by her beauty, wishes for her colours to be erased from a statue, so as to eliminate her fatal charm.
 The literary evidence has recently received striking corroboration on this subject from important archaeological reconstructions of ancient sculptural polychromy.
 The effect sought by applying the most brilliant (and saturated) colours was exactly one of splendour, along with energy, movement and life.

 So Goethe was right.
 In trying to see the world through Greek eyes, the Newtonian view is only somewhat useful.
 We need to supplement it with the Greeks’ own colour theories, and to examine the way in which they actually tried to describe their world.
 Without this, the crucial role of light and brightness in their chromatic vision would be lost, as would any chance to make sense of the mobility and fluidity of their chromatic vocabulary.
-If we rely only on the mathematical abstractions of Newton’s optics, it will be impossible to imagine what the Greeks saw when they stood on their shores, gazing out upon the porphureos sea stretching into the distant horizon.Make a donation
+If we rely only on the mathematical abstractions of Newton’s optics, it will be impossible to imagine what the Greeks saw when they stood on their shores, gazing out upon the porphureos sea stretching into the distant horizon.Support Aeon: make a one-off donation